 The video below is about Pripyat, the town located about 3 kilometres away from the Chernobyl nuclear power station, which got abandned following the disaster.
 The town used to have 47,000 population and was newly built before the tragedy.
 It was founded in 1970.

 The Great Flood of 1889, also known as the Johnstown flood, occurred following the failure of the South Fork Dam, upstream of Johnstone town, Pennsylvania.
 On May 31st, 1989, 14.55 million cubic meters of water descended on the town, killing more than 2,200 people.
 The cause of this engineering failure was extremely heavy rainfall that had fallen several days prior to the flood.
 More about this engineering fail in this video:

 The SS Sultana was a side-wheel steamboat that sailed on the Mississippi River.
-It is known as the worst marine disaster in America’s history, when three out of the boat’s four boilers exploded and it burned down to the waterline.
+It is known as the worst marine disaster in America’s history, when three out of the boat’s four boilers exploded and it burned down to the waterline in 1865.
 Although the legal capacity of the boat was 376 people, it was severely overcrowded that night with 1,960 prisoners, 22 guards, 70 paying customers and 85 crew members, the exact death toll is unknown and is estimated at 1,238.

 The Titanic (full name RMS Titanic) was a large British passenger liner that went down in the Atlantic Ocean on April 15th, 1912 on its first journey.
 It is estimated that over 1,500 people lost their lives when the ship sank, solidifying its place as one of history’s deadliest marine disasters.
 On April 14th, it hit an iceberg about 375 miles south of Newfoundland, the boat’s hull buckled inwards and resulted in flooding that the ship could not withstand.
 Read about this engineering disaster in great detail in our article: Engineering Disasters: Titanic.